jeffweltman/python_scripts/README.md

   This script will iterate through Excel workbooks in a specified directory and will set the worksheet name to match the filename.
 If the   worksheet name already matches, it will continue without changing.
 Optional print commmands are included to output the filename and       whether or not the worksheet was named correctly.

+RenameColumns.py
+  Required packages os, openpyxl

+  This script will iterate through Excel workbooks in a specified directory and replace specified column names with a target column name.